UlpiusCode/webus/README.md

 npm install --save jquery
 ```

-To automatically load jquery we can simply point both variables it exposes to the corresponding node module:
+To automatically load jquery we can simply point both variables it exposes to the corresponding node module (`webpack.dev.js` and `webpack.prod.js`):

 ```js
 new webpack.ProvidePlugin({